There’s a reason why sprouts are the symbol for life! What? You never noticed how we refer to new babies as little sprouts? 🙂

 Not only are they healthy, but sprouts are delicious.
-I sprout my own radish (spicy!) and broccoli sprouts and eat them everyday in salads, sandwiches and as garnish with most of my meals.
+I sprout my own radish (spicy!) and broccoli sprouts and eat them every day in salads, sandwiches, and as a garnish with most of my meals.

 How to grow your own sprouts

 1. After washing your hands, remove any discolored or broken seeds before placing a tablespoon of seeds or a third of a cup of beans (mung bean sprouts are wonderful and they’re the kind we’re generally most familiar with) or grains (try barley, rye or wheat) into the jar.
 Cover those seeds or beans with pure water.
 (Use a cup to cover a tablespoon of seeds.
-When you’re not using seeds, use one cup of water to every one third cup of beans, nuts or grains.)
+When you’re not using seeds, use one cup of water for every one-third cup of beans, nuts, or grains.)
 Use a different jar for different types of sprouts.

 3. Rinse the beans or seeds with fresh water and drain again.
 Put the jar upside down in a cool, clean spot in the kitchen at a slight angle to let any excess water drain off of the beans or the seeds.

 4. A few times a day give them a good rinse and drain them very well.
 Keep the jar upside down.